Ready to find the perfect college degree?

 Degree Options for Aspiring Employment Recruiters

 Your curriculum should encourage and develop the abilities you need to find the right candidate for the right job in your desired position as an employment recruiter.
-Some employment recruiters come to the profession from a different educational background, like psychology, business administration or – most commonly – human resources.
+Some employment recruiters come to the profession from a different educational background, like psychology or business administration.
+Most commonly it’s human resources.
 These degree programs, too, help students sharpen their communication and critical thinking skills.

 Gaining Work Experience

-To attain your desired job as an employment recruiter, you will need some sort of professional experience that demonstrates your skills working with others.
+To attain your desired job as an employment recruiter, you will need professional experience that demonstrates your skills working with others.
 Experience in a human resources position is a great place to start.
-Even if your prior work experience has consisted only of sales and customer service jobs, you can still use this experience to showcase your ability to interact well with other individuals and with a team, according to the Houston Chronicle.
+Has your prior work experience consisted only of sales and customer service jobs?
+You can still use this experience to showcase your ability to interact well with other individuals and with a team, according to the Houston Chronicle.

-Employment recruiter is one of the highest paying jobs for humanities majors, but it also can be very rewarding in many other ways.
+Employment recruiter is one of the highest paying jobs for humanities majors.
+It also can be rewarding in many other ways.
 As an employment recruiter, your role will be to match job candidates to available positions.
-Your work could very well involve helping a hardworking candidate land his or her dream job or helping an overwhelmed business find exactly the right person to make everything run smoothly companywide.
-You can help experienced workers advance to reach their full potential or help candidates struggling in a difficult economy make the necessary career changes to get ahead.
+Your work could very well involve helping a hardworking candidate land his or her dream job.
+You might help an overwhelmed business find exactly the right person to make everything run smoothly companywide.
+You can help experienced workers advance to reach their full potential.
+You might help candidates struggling in a difficult economy make the necessary career changes to get ahead.

 Whether you study the humanities or human resources, a college education can prepare you for a fulfilling career as an employment recruiter.